divineninja/porfolio-website/README.md

 Open [http://localhost:3000](http://localhost:3000) to view your site.

 ## Customization
-- Update your name, bio, and contact info in the components.
+- Update Rey Lim Jr, bio, and contact info in the components.
 - Add or edit projects in `src/components/Projects.tsx`.
 - Add new pages easily in the `src/app/` directory.